The Burden of Humans by Michael lavers

 define the good, the true, the beautiful,

-or try, because azaleas can’t see themselves,
+, because azaleas can’t see themselves,

 the squirrels are busy, and the ferns have closed.